3dolphin/3dolphin-imi-dolphin-livechat-connector-ios/README.md

  var imageUrl = baseUrl/webchat/out/button/filename?access_token="accessToken"
 ```

-Sept 15, 2021
+Oct 7, 2021

-To see more detail about how to implement this library, you can see in Example folder
+To see more detail about how to implement this library, you can see in Example project